vishal340/matrix_multiplication/README.md

 # matrix-multiplication-cuda
 this is a c++ cuda program for matrix multiplication of both square and non-square matrices

+The size of input files should be more than 32*32

 The input file should have row and column size in the first row.
 Then each row should have row elements separated by tab.